Dos and don'ts of medication safety

-- Leave your doctor’s surgery or your local pharmacy without understanding clearly how and when to take the medicine.
+- Leave your doctor’s surgery or your local pharmacy without understanding clearly how and when to take the medication.

-- Leave medicines near the reach of children.
+- Leave medication near the reach of children.
 Store them in a cool, locked cupboard out of sight and reach of children.

 - Take any medications, over the counter or prescribed, if you are pregnant or trying to conceive without consulting your doctor or pharmacist first.

-- Miss any doses; if you have trouble remembering to take your medicine, talk to your doctor or pharmacist.
+- Miss any doses - if you have trouble remembering to take your medication, talk to your doctor or pharmacist.